IndrajeetPatil/crosszip/docs/index.md

 `crosszip` is a Python utility that makes it easy to apply a function to all possible combinations of elements from multiple iterables.
 It combines the power of the Cartesian product and functional programming into a single, intuitive tool.

+Additionally, `crosszip_parametrize` Pytest plugin is a decorator that simplifies running tests with all possible combinations of parameter values.
+This is particularly useful for testing functions or components across multiple dimensions of input parameters.

 ---

 ## Installation